krakenjs/hapi-openapi/README.md

 });
 ```

-Note: the registered `scheme` is responsible for invoking the `validateFunc` from the `authenticate` method.
+Note: the registered `scheme` is responsible for awaiting the `validateFunc` from the `authenticate` method.